duneroadrunner/SaferCPlusPlus/index.md

 Note that these registered pointers cannot target some types that cannot act as base classes.
 The primitive types like int, bool, etc. cannot act as base classes.
 The library provides safer [substitutes](#cndint-cndsize_t-and-cndbool) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.

 Although registered pointers are more general and flexible, it's expected that [scope pointers](#scope-pointers) will actually be more commonly used.
 At least in cases where performance is important.
 While more restricted than registered pointers, by default they have no run-time overhead.
-In fact, even when registered pointers are used, rather than using them to access the target object directly, you may find it often preferable to use the registered pointer to obtain a scope pointer to the object and use the scope pointer instead.
+In fact, even when registered pointers are used, they would be expected to be commonly used in [conjuction with scope pointers](#tregisteredproxypointer).
 Though for the sake of simplicity, we don't use scope pointers in the registered pointer usage examples.

 ### TRegisteredPointer